Learning to Trust: Understanding Editorial Authority and Trust in Recommender Systems for Education: Evaluation

 \subsection{Dataset and Methods}

 Our dataset consists of survey responses from 42 participants (27 faculty, 6 teaching assistants, 9 students), and transcripts and notes from follow-up semi-structured interviews with 11 (6 faculty, 3 teaching assistants, 2 students) of the aforementioned 43, all affiliated with Virginia Tech.
 Table \ref{tab:keyattributes} details their key attributes.
 The faculty members in our survey represent 16 departments, while the TAs and students represent 5 and 4 departments respectively.
 30 of the survey respondents (17 faculty members, 6 TAs, 7 students) represent STEM disciplines of study.
 We recruited participants on a rolling basis between August and October of 2020, using convenience sampling and voluntary response sampling on departmental mailing lists and Facebook groups.
 For our analyses, we use a mixed-methods approach.
-We hypothesis-test the relationships between our study variables (trust, automation, editorial authority) using one-way ANOVA (F-test).
-We also perform content analysis on survey responses and interview transcripts to identify frequent themes.
+We perform hypothesis tests regarding the relationships between our study variables (relative trust in algorithms, automation, editorial authority) using one-way ANOVA (F-test).
+We also perform content analysis on survey responses and interview transcripts to identify frequent themes in the study participants' commentary regarding their preferred RS editorial tasks for each user role.